 More than anything else, the reason most people are likely investigating the paranormal at night is a logistical one.
 A lot of locations are not available during the day as they are open to the public.
-It means if you do want to do an investigation, you have to put up with people walking around and potentially contaminating any photos you are taking or any EVP sessions you are trying to record.
-Daytime is generally a lot noisier so again there may be things like traffic contaminating your recordings.
-A lot of us also have families and work in full time jobs so night time investigations are again convenient.
+It means if you do want to do an investigation, you have to put up with people walking around and potentially contaminating any photos you are taking or any EVP sessions you are trying to record etc. Daytime is also generally a lot noisier so again there may be things like traffic noise to consider.
+A lot of us also have families and work in full-time jobs so nighttime investigations are again convenient.

 Let's not forget the spooky factor.
 As someone that operates tours, I can tell you in the past I have done double sessions where we have done 1 investigation at around 7pm and a later one at 10pm.
 The later session ALWAYS sells out first.
 People have it set in their minds that they should be investigating at night.
-If they want to have an experience like they have on their favourite ghost hunting shows, they expect it to be at night time.
+If they want to have an experience as they have on their favourite ghost hunting shows, they expect it to be at night time.
 Not only that, it is more convenient for a lot of people.
+I know I spend my Saturdays running around and watching my kids at their basketball games.
+I am not usually done until late afternoon, so a Saturday night investigation is more convenient for me logistically as it is for a lot of people.
 It is just where we are in the paranormal field.

 So in short, you can investigate during the day and at night, for a lot of people it is just easier at night and it brings in the crowds.